pemcg/manageiq-automation-howto-guide/chapter20/calling_automation_from_api.md

 When we submit an Automation Request via the API, by default the Automate Task is queued on the same appliance that the Web Service is running on.
 This will be de-queued to run by any appliance with the _Automation Engine_ role set **in the same zone**.
 If we have separated out our UI/Web Service appliances into a separate zone, this may not necessarily be our desired behaviour.

-We can add a parameter _miq\_zone_ to the automation request to override this:
+We can add a parameter `:miq_zone` to the automation request to override this:

 ```ruby
   :requester => {